 How the Roll Over Works

-The Roll Over is GuestPoint's version of an end-of-day report/night audit.
-The main purpose of a roll over is it posts nightly charges for checked in guests along with other automated actions within the system.
+The first main purpose of a roll over is it posts nightly charges for checked in guests along with other automated actions within the system.

 The secondary purpose of a roll-over is it generates a Daily Balance Report capturing all the revenue & payments you have entered onto GuestPoint since the last roll-over.

-GuestPoint also distributes these revenue & payment figures into three appropriate ledgers:
+GuestPoint also distributes these revenue & payment figures into three appropriate ledgers at the bottom of the Daily Balance Report:

 1. Room Ledger